PROFILE

 abroad, including grant aid training in the

 United States.
-China, Pakistan, and eastern
+China, Pakistan, and Eastern

 Europe are the major defense suppliers to